energy-code/academic/content/post/WFH_C19.md

 #Introduction

-This guide is intended for academics (students, faculty, staff, and administrators).
+This guide was initially intended for those in academia (students, faculty, staff, and administrators), but can be useful for the millions that have suddenly switch to remote work.
 The hope is that this guide can be a source of suggestions and insight to reduce the learning curve of how to work off-campus.
 Everyone has unique circumstances that need to be addressed resulting in no perfect solution.
 Be supportive and flexible with each other and yourself.

 # Getting ready...

 ##Workspace

 A defined workspace makes all the difference.
 Some of us have desks at home.
-Most people haven&#39;t needed a real home office and will have to repurpose another space as a work area.
-Sure, you can work from the couch with your laptop, but you won&#39;t be as productive.
+Most people haven't needed a real home office and will have to repurpose another space as a work area.
+Sure, you can work from the couch with your laptop, but you won't be as productive.
 If you must sit with a laptop on your lap consider getting a [padded lap desk](https://www.amazon.com/gp/product/B00HUEZ7W0/).
 The obvious candidate is the dinner table, but many creative options exist as well such as a nightstand or ironing board.
 Just search Twitter for &quot;WFH&quot; for inspiration on creative workspaces spurred by necessity.

 ##Lighting